flarkflarkflark/Stemperator/scripts/DAW_INTEGRATION.md

 ### Activate Outputs

-1. Insert Stemperator VST3 on an Audio track
+1. Insert STEMperator VST3 on an Audio track
 2. Open the plugin window
-3. Click the output routing button (or Studio → VST Instruments → Stemperator)
+3. Click the output routing button (or Studio → VST Instruments → STEMperator)
 4. Activate all 4 output pairs
 5. Create Audio tracks for each output
-6. Set each track's input to corresponding Stemperator output
+6. Set each track's input to corresponding STEMperator output

 ### Using Group Channels

 1. Create 4 Group channels (Vocals, Drums, Bass, Other)
-2. Route Stemperator outputs to Group channels
+2. Route STEMperator outputs to Group channels
 3. Original track sends to groups instead of master

 ---